cathy-lishipu/TronjDocs/source/mddocs/Fullnode RPC APIs.md

 **THROWS**

-IllegalNumException, if fail to freeze balance.
+IllegalException, if fail to freeze balance.

 ### unfreezeBalance